-- 3. Child (0-2 years) mouthing DBDPO-containing plastic electronic products - 4.
-Child (0-2 years) inhaling DBDPO particulates released from plastic electronic products - 5.
-Child (0-2 years) mouthing DBDPO-containing fabric - 6.
-Child (all ages) exposed to DBDPO via the general environment (e.g., soil and dust, diet, ambient air, and water).
+- 1. Child (0-2 years) mouthing DBDPE-containing plastic electronic products - 2.
+Child (0-2 years) inhaling DBDPE particulates released from plastic electronic products - 3.
+Child (0-2 years) mouthing DBDPE-containing fabric - 4.
+Child (all ages) exposed to DBDPE via the general environment (e.g., soil and dust, diet, ambient air, and water).

-The first two pathways, which involve intake via breast milk, are of particular interest to those who are concerned with persistent chemicals and exposures to infants.
-However, DBDPO, because of its large molecular size, low oral bioavailability, and rapid elimination, is expected to partition only minimally into breast milk, and has been shown to not bioaccumulate.
-At present, there are no published values for DBDPO in breast milk; therefore, exposures via this pathway were estimated indirectly.
+The first two pathways involve intake via breast milk.
+At the time the VCCEP risk assessment was conducted, there were no published values for DBDPE in breast milk; therefore, exposures via this pathway were estimated indirectly.
 For the first exposure pathway, a workplace air concentration was estimated (1 to 5 mg/m3), an air-to-serum ratio was calculated, and then a serum-to-breast milk partitioning factor was selected (0.1 to 0.5, based on data from lower brominated diphenyl ethers).
-For the second exposure pathway, serum levels of DBDPO in Swedish disassembly workers were selected from published studies (4.8 to 9.9 ng/g lipid)5 and combined with the aforementioned serum-to-breast milk partitioning factor to estimate breast milk concentrations.
+For the second exposure pathway, serum levels of DBDPE in Swedish disassembly workers were selected from published studies (4.8 to 9.9 ng/g lipid)6 and combined with the aforementioned serum-to-breast milk partitioning factor to estimate breast milk concentrations.

-The intake calculations for the third pathway are based on the speculative assumption that DBDPO may leach from plastic and be available for an infant to ingest through mouthing, although leaching experiments found undetectable levels of DBDPO when an acrylonitrile butadiene-styrene (ABS) pellet with DBDPO was placed in water or acetic acid.6 Intakes were derived using the reported detection limit in water (0.075 mg/L) and the amount leached in cottonseed oil at 135°F for 7 days (1 mg/L)6.
-For the fourth pathway, intakes were based on air concentrations of DBDPO (0.052 to 0.087 ng/m3) measured in an office with computers in Sweden.7 Intakes for the fifth pathway were drawn from the NAS study, which assumed that a child (0-2 years) mouthed fabric backcoated with DBDPO for 1 hour each day1.
-For the sixth pathway, serum levels of DBDPO in U.S. blood donors (<0.96 to 33.6 ng/g lipid)8 were used to back-calculate exposures, assuming a one-compartment model, a half-life of 3 to 6.8 days, and an oral absorption of 1% to 2%.
+The intake calculations for the third pathway were based on the assumption that DBDPE may leach from plastic and be available for an infant to ingest through mouthing, although leaching experiments found undetectable levels of DBDPE when an acrylonitrile butadiene-styrene (ABS) pellet with DBDPE was placed in water or acetic acid7.
+Intakes were derived using the reported detection limit in water (0.075 mg/L) and the amount leached in cottonseed oil at 135°F for 7 days (1 mg/L)7.
+For the fourth pathway, intakes were based on air concentrations of DBDPE (0.052 to 0.087 ng/m3) measured in an office with computers in Sweden.
+Intakes for the fifth pathway were drawn from the NAS study, which assumed that a child (0-2 years) mouthed fabric backcoated with DBDPE for 1 hour each day1.
+For the sixth pathway, serum levels of DBDPE in U.S. blood donors (<0.96 to 33.6 ng/g lipid)9 were used to back-calculate exposures, assuming a one-compartment model, a half-life of 3 to 6.8 days, and an oral absorption of 1% to 2%.